mworks/mworks/doc/guide/designing.rst

 Although some of MWorks' visual stimuli (such as `videos <Video Stimulus>` and `drifting gratings <Drifting Grating Stimulus>`) are inherently dynamic, most are  designed for static display, with changes to their color, size, position, etc. being made explicitly by the experiment.
 However, with a little work, these normally-static stimuli can be animated, opening the door to user-defined dynamic stimulus presentations.

-Animating a non-dynamic stimulus involves three steps:
+Render Actions
+""""""""""""""

+The easiest and most straightforward way to animate a non-dynamic stimulus is to use `Render Actions`.
+For a demonstration of moderately complex stimulus animation using this technique, see the example experiment ``BouncingBall.mwel``.

+Time-Varying Parameter Expressions
+""""""""""""""""""""""""""""""""""

+Although `Render Actions` is the right choice for most new experiments, older experiments may employ an alternative technique to animate non-dynamic stimuli.
+This technique involves three steps:

 1. Writing the stimulus parameters that you want to animate as time-varying expressions,
 2. Arranging for the stimulus display to redraw itself on every display refesh, and